F5Networks/f5-openstack-hot/README.md

 ### OpenStack
 The templates are developed on an operational OpenStack Mitaka deployment.
-For resources on configuring OpenStack environments, please refer to this [configuration guide](https://f5-openstack-docs.readthedocs.io/en/latest/)
+For additional resources on configuring environments with F5 Integration for OpenStack Neutron LBaaS, please refer to this [configuration guide](http://clouddocs.f5.com/cloud/openstack/v1/lbaas/index.html)
-**Note:**
-The section [Launch BIG-IP VE in OpenStack](https://f5-openstack-docs.readthedocs.io/en/latest/guides/map_launch-bigip-gui.html) only applies to pre-version 13.0 instances.

 ## Prerequisites
 The following is a summary of prerequisites for sucessfully launching templates from this repo: